Rappsilber-Laboratory/xidocs/md/views/3dngl.md

 1. Show selected cross-links only - this reduces clutter and selected cross-links aren't obscured by unselected cross-links, which is particularly noticeable in 3D.
 2. Show shortest possible cross-links only - in PDB structures with multiple copies of a protein, there are multiple places a cross-link could be positioned.
 E.g. in a dimer structure (protein copies A and B) a cross-link between positions 1 and 2 could have four possible solutions, A1-A2, A1-B2, B1-A2 or B1-B2.
 This setting, selected by default, tells the view to show only the shortest possible cross-link out of these possibilities.
+3. Show Inter-Model distances - PDB structures are sometimes divided into separate models.
+These models may not be accurately aligned to each other or may even be a number of slightly different alternative structures occupying the same space, and thus distances between them may be meaningless.
+By default this option is set to off, but can be checked and will then calculate distances between residues in different PDB models.

 The other available options under "Show" are

 * Show Cross-Linked Residues - represent residues as balls at the ends of displayed cross-links.
 * Show All Proteins - show proteins in multiple protein PDBs that aren't potentially involved in the current set of filtered cross-links.
 * Show Distance Labels - displayed cross-links are annotated with a small label showing their length in Angstroms.
 These show up regardless for selected or highlighted cross-links.
-* Protein Chain Label Style - Long, Short, None - a set of radio buttons for deciding the content of the label annotating each protein.
+* Protein Chain Label Style - Long, Short, None, Fixed Size - a set of radio buttons for deciding the content of the label annotating each protein.
 Long for a verbose description which NGL pulls from the PDB file (plus the short description), short for a label with the protein name and chain index, and none to remove these labels altogether.
+A final checkbox, "Fixed Size", determines whether these labels stay a fixed size when the structure is zoomed in or out.

 There is one remaining button which sits by itself, "Download Image as PNG", which will download a PNG (bitmap format) file of the current state of the 3D view.
 A vector graphic format is not available for this view.
 The filename will include information on search id and current filter settings.

-Lastly, like the other views that sit in sub-panels, the 3D view can be resized by clicking on and dragging its corners, and repositioned by clicking on and dragging the title bar.
-The view can be closed using the X button next to the top right-hand corner.

 ### References ###